 In school we have one Designated Safeguarding Lead -

-Mrs Trudi Fitzhenry, and two deputy safeguarding leads - Mr Peter Duggan (junior site) and Mrs Eve McNeil(infant site)
+Mrs Trudi Fitzhenry, and one Deputy Safeguarding Lead - Mrs Eve McNeil(infant site)

 The Governor with Child Protection responsibility is Mr George Tyson

 Our current policies on child protection and safeguarding - policy into practice are available following this link.